 The Award is designed to fund underrepresented minorities in medicine who, as a group, are disproportionately impacted by student loans.
 This financial burden impedes the retention, recruitment, and diversification of research faculty in our department.
 The LRPDIM award repays up to $50,000, annually for up to two years, of a researcher's qualified educational debt in return for a commitment to engage in research.

 About the Award

 This opportunity will be awarded based on a competitive selection process.

-To qualify for Loan Repayment Program to Promote Diversity and Inclusion, a faculty member or senior research fellow (with appointment offer to join department as research faculty) must meet these criteria:
+To qualify for Loan Repayment Program to Promote Diversity and Inclusion, a faculty member or senior research fellow (with an appointment offer to join the department as research faculty) must meet these criteria:

-- Demonstrate qualified educational loan debt* of, at least 20% total base salary.
+- Demonstrate qualified educational loan debt* of, at least 20% of total base salary.

 - Be eligible for the NIH Loan Repayment Program but either: